jason-christopher/data-structures-and-algorithms/python/docs/array_insert_shift/README.md

 ## Approach & Efficiency

 I found the length of the input list and divided by 2 (rounding down using the // floor division operator) and saved the number to a variable called "location".
-Then I used the insert method to insert the given element into the given list at the index of "location".
-This modified the original list, so then I returned the modified list.
+Then I returned a new list that concatenated the first half of the input list, the input number, then the last half of the input list using ":"'s to divide the original list.

 Efficiency is O(1) for time since it will remain constant and O(N) for space since it will increase linearly.